guptanishqq/guptanishqq/README.md

 ## Hi there, This is Tanishq Gupta 👋
 # About Me
-I am a passionate Full Stack Developer with expertise in HTML5, CSS3, JavaScript, Python, C++, SQL, Git, GitHub, and AI prompting.
+### I am a passionate Full Stack Developer with expertise in HTML5, CSS3, JavaScript, Python, C++, SQL, Git, GitHub, and AI prompting.
-I recently graduated in 2023 and have gained valuable experience through 2 internships that contributed to anoverall experience of 5 months.
+### I recently graduated in 2023 and have gained valuable experience through 2 internships that contributed to anoverall experience of 5 months.
-I enjoy creating web applications as well as developing machine learning models.
+### I enjoy creating web applications as well as developing machine learning models.

+## - 🔭 I’m currently working on Webapps and Machine Learning Models
+## - 🌱 I’m currently learning more about React and AWS
+## - 👯 I’m looking to collaborate on Webapps
+## - ⚡ Fun fact: I am all about humor
+[
-# Languages and Tools
+# Languages and Tool]s
 ### HTML5
 ### CSS3
 ### JavaScript